| Time to Stir the Pot | |

 On September 18, 2012, Potter called Escambia County Animal Control to report a stray dog in her yard with duct tape on its head, according to the State Attorney’s Office.
 The dog was not a stray but instead was actually owned by Potter.

 Prosecutors said Potter had put the duct tape around the dog’s head and over its eye to act as an eye patch.
 When animal control picked up the dog, they removed the tape from the dog’s head.
 Animal control found the dog’s eye injury had been left untreated and found the dog’s eye was protruding from its eye socket and was also red and extremely swollen.
-As a result, the dog’s eye had to be removed.
+As

 While the cause of the injury was unknown, the injury was made worse by the defendant’s failure to seek medical attention, the State Attorney’s Office said.